The Complete Overview to Social Security in Thailand for Foreigners (2025)

 Medical Coverage

-If you have social security in Thailand, you can visit the hospital that you chose during your application and get free treatment for anything that is seen as “medically necessary” by doctors, including any pre-existing conditions.
+In my opinion, this is one of the best benefits for social security in Thailand.
+With it, you can visit the hospital that you chose during your application and get free treatment for anything that is seen as “medically necessary” by doctors, including any pre-existing conditions.

 While this seems good on paper, it might not be as good as you expect.